beenotung/quick-erd/README.md

 For Postgresql schema: Run `pg-to-erd`

-For Sqlite schema: Run `sqlite-to-erd`
+For Sqlite schema: Run `sqlite-to-erd SQLITE_FILENAME`

 You can save the output into a file using pipe. e.g. by running: `pg-to-erd > erd.txt`